rocketlawyer/letsencrypt-dynect-hook/README.md

-# dnsmadeeasy hook for letsencrypt.sh ACME client
+# dynect hook for letsencrypt.sh ACME client

-This a hook for the [Let's Encrypt](https://letsencrypt.org/) ACME client [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh), that enables using DNS records on [dnsmadeeasy](https://www.dnsmadeeasy.com/) to respond to `dns-01` challenges.
-Requires Python 3 and your dnsmadeeasy account apikey and secretkey being set in the environment.
+This a hook for the [Let's Encrypt](https://letsencrypt.org/) ACME client [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh), that enables using DNS records on [DynECT](https://www.dyn.com/) to respond to `dns-01` challenges.
+Requires Python 2 and your DynECT account credentials being set in your environment.

 ## Setup